top of page

 This is why your Picks in The Majors will be so critical to your outcome in the competition.

-You will get 10% of the points they won you across The Masters for every point they win in The Ryder Cup to be precise.
+To be precise, you will get 10% of the points they won you across The Masters for every point they win in The Ryder Cup to be precise.
 If you picked Scottie once and he won you 200 points in the PGA, then he’d be worth 20 points to you for each point he wins in The Ryder Cup.

 The chances are though, that also during The Majors, you would have picked players that haven’t qualified for The Ryder Cup, because they’re not good enough, or not European or American (some would argue that’s the same thing!!!).